Thomas Sorensen recalls his Stoke journey from Portakabins to Europe

-Back in May 2008, when Stoke City were first promoted to the Premier League, you could have been forgiven for doubting they would still be in the top flight 10 seasons later.
+When Stoke City won promotion to the Premier League in 2008, you could have been forgiven for doubting they would stay in the top-flight for 10 years.

 Stoke had won automatic promotion from the Championship behind West Brom, but while many believed the Baggies would prosper in the top flight under Tony Mowbray, few predicted anything other than a swift return back to the second tier for City.

-Remarkably, Stoke are one of only eight clubs to have remained a constant in the Premier League since 2008.
-The others are Arsenal, Chelsea, Everton, Liverpool, Manchester City, Manchester United and Tottenham.
+Remarkably, Stoke remained in the Premier League until 2018.
+The only other teams to remain ever-present for those 10 years were Arsenal, Chelsea, Everton, Liverpool, Manchester City, Manchester United and Tottenham.

-“I’d gone from Villa, who were a very traditional club in the respect they had been in the best league for many years, winning the European Cup back in the 80s to Stoke, who were on the up but still not at the professional level you’d expect in all aspects of how a club should be run.
+“I’d gone from Villa, who were a very traditional club in the respect they had been in the best league for many years, winning the European Cup back in the 80s to Stoke, who were on the up but still not at the professional level you’d expect in all aspects of how a club should be run,” Sorensen says.

 “I remember the first day I was there.
 It was a burning hot day.
 I asked for a spare kit after we’d trained and was told to go lay myself in the sun so it could dry before we trained again in the afternoon.
 That was a little bit of an eye-opener.